-22. Put Bumpers On Corners Of Glass Or Marble Tables
+22. Put Bumpers On the Corners Of Glass Or Marble Tables

 23. Put Away Ladders:

-What’s always concerned me as a mom is when a ladder is just leaning up against a wall in the garage or basement.
+As a mom, I am always concerned when a ladder is leaning up against a wall in the garage or basement.

-Ladders need to be secured to the walls and up high so your child can’t climb on them.
+Ladders must be secured to the wall and out of the reach of children so they cannot climb on them.

 24. Ensure pool safety:

-Drowning is the leading cause of unintentional death of children ages 1-4 years old according to the Centers For Disease Control (CDC).
+Drowning is the leading cause of unintentional deaths in children ages 1-4 years old.
+This information is according to the Centers for Disease Control (CDC).
+(Source)

 Pool safety tips:

-Never leave your child unattended by the pool.
-Not even for a minute.
-Stay within arms reach at all times.
+Never leave your child unattended at your pool.
+Stay within arms reach of your child at all times.

-- Fence around your pool and make sure it is at least 4 feet high.
+- Fence in your pool and make sure the fence is at least 4 feet high.
 If your pool is above ground be sure to pull up and lock your pool ladder.

 25. Pets and Toddler Safety:

-Roughly 44% of all family households in the United States have a dog (American Pet Products Association, 2015-2016) and according to the Centers for Disease Control, there are 4.7 million dog bites in the United States each year.
+- The Centers for Disease Control, states that there are 4.7 million dog bites in the United States each year (Source).

-The majority of dog bites in children are done by a dog they know, usually their own.
-So preparation is key to ensuring your toddler is safe around your family dog.
+- The majority of dog bites in children are by a dog they know and often it is their own dog.

 Tips for toddler safety around the family dog:

-Teach your child to handle the dog gently.
-Be gentle when petting the dog, no tail or ear pulling, no hitting the dog, no yelling at the dog.
+Teach your child to handle the family dog gently.
+No tail or ear pulling, no hitting the dog, and no yelling at the dog.
 Dog toys are dog toys only.